besure94/weekday-finder-solution/README.md

-# Shape Tracker
+# Weekday Finder

-#### An application that checks various shapes for their properties and types.
+#### An application that allows users to find what weekday a date occurred on.

 #### By Brian Scherner